Pastoral Transition at Peace Presbyterian Church

 How the Process Works

-We are currently in the Interim at Work phase.
-Our Interim Pastor, Rev. Paul Kirbas, is leading us with care and stability while our Transition Team helps the congregation reflect on who we are, where we’ve been, and where God is calling us next.
+We are currently in an important new chapter of our pastoral transition.
+Our Interim Pastor, Rev. Paul Kirbas, continues to lead us with care and stability, while the congregation and Transition Team have spent time reflecting on who we are, where we’ve been, and where God is calling us next.

-Throughout this process, we are grounded in prayer and guided by trust that God is already preparing both Peace Presbyterian and our future pastor for the ministry we will share.
+Throughout this entire process, we remain grounded in prayer, guided by shared leadership, and rooted in trust that God is already preparing both Peace Presbyterian Church and our future pastor for the ministry we will share together.

 “Trust in the Lord with all your heart, and lean not on your own understanding; in all your ways acknowledge him, and he will make your paths straight.”